-The Digiface AVB includes a powerful digital real-time mixer, based on RME's unique, sample-rate independent TotalMix technology.
+The Digiface Dante includes a powerful digital real-time mixer, TotalMix FX, based on RME's unique, sample-rate independent TotalMix technology.
 It allows for practically unlimited mixing and routing operations, with all inputs and playback channels simultaneously, to any hardware outputs.
+The Digiface does not have a DSP, so there are no FX available.